-It has been on the market for less than 20 years, but it is probably safe to say that .17 Hornady Magnum Rimfire is here to stay at this point.
+It has been on the market for less than 20 years, but the .17 Hornady Magnum Rimfire is here to stay.
 If you are unfamiliar with this round, it uses a modified .22 Winchester Magnum Rimfire parent case that fits fit .17 caliber bullets.
+This novel idea proved timeless, and there are plenty of terrific .17 HMR rifles today.

-The round is not only fast, it is also capable of longer distance shots.
-Oh, and it still has minimal recoil.
-This round has proven to be a great for plinking and firearms safety training.
-Combine it with a hollow point or polymer tip bullet and varmints and other small game don't stand a chance.
+This round is excellent for plinking and firearms safety training.
+Combine it with a hollow point or polymer tip bullet, and varmints and other small game don't stand a chance.
 With that in mind, here are our top picks for .17 HMR rifles on the market.
 These guns are well worth your hard-earned money.